-Though it seems obvious, maintaining consistent gradingstandards across a large course can be challenging.
-Discussing the grading standards with the entire course staff, using a rubric, and cross-checking grading between section leaders are all good practices that can help.
-Likewise, instructors within a course must agree on the amount and type of feedback they will provide for students (written, verbal, quantitative, etc.).

-Self-Assessment of Student Papers

-comment positive.
-For example, if the student indicates their main point clearly in the self-assessment, you can say,"You're very clear about your thesis in your self-assessment.
-Where have you put it in the paper?"
-Or if the student says that they would have improved the order of ideas given additional time, you can say that you agree that the order is less logical than it might have been before offering suggestions.
-(Sometimes the student might even tell you how they would have changed it.)
-The final question on each of the forms above alerts you to your students' anxieties and questions you may never have imagined.
-Again, it's a useful way to reassure them and critique their papers diplomatically.

-Grading & Feedback Resources

-The new text | Though it seems obvious, maintaining consistent gradingstandards across a large course can be challenging.
+It can be challenging to maintain consistent grading standards across a large course can be challenging.
 Discussing the grading standards with the entire course staff, using a rubric, and cross-checking grading between section leaders are all good practices that can help.
 Likewise, instructors within a course must agree on the amount and type of feedback they will provide for students (written, verbal, quantitative, etc.).

 Self-Assessment of Student Papers

 comment positive.
 For example, if the student indicates their main point clearly in the self-assessment, you can say,"You're very clear about your thesis in your self-assessment.
 Where have you put it in the paper?"
 Or if the student says that they would have improved the order of ideas given additional time, you can say that you agree that the order is less logical than it might have been before offering suggestions.
 (Sometimes the student might even tell you how they would have changed it.)
 The final question on each of the forms above alerts you to your students' anxieties and questions you may never have imagined.
 Again, it's a useful way to reassure them and critique their papers diplomatically.

 Grading & Feedback Resources